jim-schwoebel/nala_assistant/README.md

 Here are some key features for Developers:

 - **Extensible Architecture:** Nala offers a flexible and modular, python-centric FastAPI architecture that allows developers to extend its functionality with ease.
-Integrate voice commands, natural language processing, and intelligent responses into your projects effortlessly.
+Integrate new response models or TTS voice skins into your projects effortlessly.
-- **Rapid LLM Integration:** With Nala's intuitive APIs and comprehensive documentation, integrating LLM-enriched voice capabilities into your projects is a breeze.
-Save development time and effort while providing a powerful voice interface for your users.
+- **Native LLM Integration:** Nala integrates directly with the the [Dolly-v2-3b](https://huggingface.co/databricks/dolly-v2-3b) LLM model - and makes it easy for you to integrate with others using an easy-to-follow strategy with helper functions.
-- **Multi-Platform Support:** Nala is designed to work seamlessly across various platforms and operating systems (e.g. Mac/Linux).
+- **Multi-Platform Support:** Nala is designed to work seamlessly across various platforms and operating systems (e.g. Mac/Linux and Chrome/Safari).
 Whether you're building web applications, mobile apps, or even IoT devices, Nala can be easily integrated into your technology stack.
-- **Privacy and Security:** Nala prioritizes user privacy and data security.
-Rest assured that all voice interactions are handled with utmost care, ensuring the confidentiality and integrity of user information.
-Easily tune encryption settings to the needs of your terms of use and users.
+- **Privacy and Security:** Nala allows for downloads to be administered by superusers as specified in the `settings.json` - as well as authenticates users and sessions with standard JSON web tokens.
+Other features like encryption at rest, deletion of audio files, and other defaults are being worked on right now to preserve user privacy.

 Note that this is a version 2.0, web-enabled version of [a prior voice assistant app here](https://github.com/jim-schwoebel/nala).